iterate-ch/docs/protocols/dropbox.md

 ## Share & Request Files

 You can share an URL to provide access to a document in your Dropbox from *File → Share…*.
 Optionally set a password required to download the file.
-Request others to add files to your Dropbox with *File → Request Files…".
+Request others to add files to your Dropbox with *File → Request Files…".*

 ## Known Limitations

+### Transfer speed Comparison

+Do not compare against the desktop client for upload and download speeds.
+Due to server side caching the comparison may not be meaningful.

+For significant comparison, test against the website which seems to ignore the server side caching.

 ### Modification Date